 If you are arriving by car, please use the Church Lodge car park (access via Ashton Road situated on the B3128 – by the Dovecote pub) and ride up through the estate to the trail.

 A new golf and cycle centre has been specially designed to welcome cyclists.
-The cafe with toilets, indoor and outdoor seating areas and golf hire is open as of July 2012 and bike hire will follow shortly.
+There is a cafe with toilets, indoor and outdoor seating areas and golf hire, and an adjoining bike hire run by Pedal Progression, who also offer off-road skills tutoring.
 Find out more on the Bristol City Council website.

 Ashton Court Estate is owned and managed by Bristol City Council .